 Metadata and language | Basic file properties only | Document language specified and complete metadata |

-The key elements of an accessible PDF include text accessibility, alternative text for images, tags and reading order, and tables and lists.
+The key elements of an accessible PDF include text accessibility, alternative text for images, tags and reading order, tables and lists, color contrast and visual clarity, as well as document language and metadata.

 Let’s take a closer look at each one: